bruniv-dev/BreakfastSlider-vanilla-v0.1/README.md

 Overview

-Welcome to The Breakfast Club, a web project designed to showcase a variety of breakfast dishes through an engaging and interactive user interface.
+The Breakfast Club, a web project designed to showcase a variety of breakfast dishes through an engaging and interactive user interface.
 This project highlights four distinct South Indian breakfast items: Podi Idly, Ragi Dosa, Paniyaram, and Set Puri.
 Each dish is presented with detailed descriptions and beautiful imagery, offering users a delightful browsing experience.

 Features